muhammadanas0716/muhammadanas0716/README.md

 I'm Muhammad Anas, a young tech entrepreneur with a passion for ML, community building, and helping fellow indie developers succeed.
 When I'm not training neural networks, I'm probably debugging someone's CSS margins (we've all been there 😅).

-### 🌟 Major Milestones
+### 🌟 Major Milestones in 2024
 - 🎯 Founded SnazzyPlum - Helping indie devs master their finances ($10k Angel Investment)
 - 🏆 Youngest Speaker at PyCon 2024 LUMS
-- 📚 Creator of Machine Learning 101 Repository
+- 📚 Resumed and grew Machine Learning 101 Repository to much higher ends
-- 🎓 Completed Andrew Ng's Machine Learning Course
+- 🎓 Got into Universty of Chicago Summer's Immersion Program
-- 🤝 Building a non-profit org for the developer community
+- 🤝 Building a non-profit org for the developer community - Nookery

 ## 🚀 Current Projects